ISUgenomics/bioinformatics-workbook/xsede.md

 # Introduction to XSEDE

-## what is XSEDE?
+## What is XSEDE?

 The Extreme Science and Engineering Discovery Environment (XSEDE) is a National Science Foundation (NSF) funded collection of supercomputers and high-end visualization and data analysis resources.
-XSEDE resources can be an order of magnatude greater that an R1 Universty's local super computer.
+XSEDE resources are an order of magnatude greater than most Universty's local super computer.

 [XSEDE Pamphlet](https://www.xsede.org/documents/10157/169907/what-is-XSEDE.pdf)